 Some of the most profoundly heartbreaking moments of my cat-caretaking life revolve around being unable to tell how much pain my beloved friends were suffering.
 Even though I know cats are very good at disguising their pain, I can’t help but guilt-trip myself sometimes over this health issue, because as a person who’s lived with cats almost all my life, I “should” be able to notice when something’s out of whack.
 A sick cat will show “symptoms,” although often they’re quite subtle.
-In hopes of helping you recognize signs of pain that eluded me, here are some tips that could signal a cat in pain.
+In hopes of helping you recognize signs of pain that eluded me, here are some tips that could signal a sick cat or a cat in pain.

-If a super-active cat starts spending most of her day sleeping, this could be a sign that she’s hurting.
+If a super-active cat starts spending most of her day sleeping, this could be a sign that you have a sick cat.
 Likewise, if a cat becomes grumpy, it’s not because she’s “just getting old.”
 I learned this the hard way when, after Siouxsie had four painful teeth extracted, her whole disposition changed.
 Normally sedate cats can become really hyper and agitated as a result of pain, too.

 If your cat begins growling, swatting or snapping when stroked, touched or moved, that’s a sign something is bothering him.

 When Siouxsie’s hips are bothering her, she only sleeps on her right side.
 Her left hip is more arthritic than the right one, and I suspect it’s more comfortable for her to sleep on the right side for this reason.

-Because cats know that pain makes them vulnerable, a hurting cat will hide so that he can avoid being preyed upon by stronger animals.
+Because cats know that pain makes them vulnerable, a sick cat will hide so that he can avoid being preyed upon by stronger animals.

 It’s not normal for older cats to get greasy and scruffy.
 Most older cats look less “put together” than they did in their younger years because arthritis or other conditions have made the stretching required for grooming too painful.
 Any cat who stops grooming needs to be seen by a veterinarian.